-This figure plots the share of traditional Medicare patients admitted as inpatient from the emergency department, among Florida patients who arrived within 3 hours before midnight (9-11:59PM), in the blue solid line, and 3 hours after midnight (12:00-2:59AM), in the red dashed line.
+This figure plots the share of traditional Medicare patients admitted as inpatient from the emergency department, among Florida patients who arrived within three hours before midnight (9:00-11:59PM), in the blue solid line, and three hours after midnight (12:00-2:59AM), in the red dashed line.
 The dashed vertical line denotes 2013Q3, which is when the Two Midnights rule is implemented.
 Data: HCUP SID/SEDD.

 Figure 3.
-Binscatter of 2011 Leave-one-out State Audit Rate and 2011 Hospital Audit Rate, Border Hospital Sample
+Binscatter of 2011 Leave-One-Put State Audit Rate and 2011 Hospital Audit Rate, Border Hospital Sample

-This figure plots a binscatter of 2011 hospital audit rate compared to the instrument, 2011 leave-one-out state audit rate.
-2011 audit rate is defined as the share of 2008-2011 inpatient claims that were audited by RACs in 2011.
-Leave-one-out state audit rate is defined as the average audit rate of all other hospitals in the same state as a given hospital.
-The sample is comprised of hospitals within 100 miles of the RAC border with at least 1 hospital in their neighbor comparison group.
+This figure plots a binscatter of the 2011 hospital audit rate compared to the instrument, the 2011 leave-one-out state audit rate.
+The coefficient reported is from a regression with no constant term.
+The 2011 audit rate is defined as the share of 2008-2011 inpatient claims that were audited by RACs in 2011.
+The leave-one-out state audit rate is defined as the average audit rate of all other hospitals in the same state as a given hospital.
+The sample comprises hospitals within a hundred miles of the RAC border with at least 1 hospital in their neighbor comparison group.
+It differs slightly from the main sample because here each hospital has the same weight, whereas in the main results each hospital is weighted relative to the number of duplicated observations (i.e., number of neighbor comparison groups the hospital is a member of).
+The coefficient of the correlation in the weighted hospital sample is 1.04 and the R^2 is 74%.
 Data: MEDPAR claims and CMS audit data.